skyelong/BLS_Toolbox/README.md

-# BLS_Toolbox
+# BLS_DataDictonary_ATUS
-Set of 3 tools for finding, downloading and cleaning the ATUS data from BLS
+ An interactive jupyter notebook to find series numbers for ATUS data